Athanaze/z_notes/README.md

 # Compsec

+## Instruction Pointer Register : contains the address of the next instruction

+## EIP

+- Extented Instruction Pointer : 32bit CPU

+## RIP

+- Register Instruction Pointer : 64bit CPU

+During basic program execution, the CPU:

+1. Looks at the address stored in EIP/RIP.

+2. Fetches the instruction located at that memory address.

+3. Executes it.

+4. Automatically updates EIP/RIP to point to the next instruction.

+## Use after free vulnerability

+- Attacker can influence what gets placed in the freed region, allows for leak of data etc...

 ## Double free attack

 - The programmer of the attacked program made a mistake by freeing two times the same heap allocation, this leads to undefined behavior -> exploitable